SeaGL/seagl.github.io/meet.md

 ## Video meetings

 Some rooms such as [Office Hours] are set up for optional video meetings.
-In addition to text chat via Matrix and IRC, a shared video call is available via [Jitsi Meet].
+In addition to text chat via Matrix, a shared video call is available via [Jitsi Meet].
 To access it:

-  - A **link** to the video call will be available in the topic of the Matrix room and IRC channel.
+  - A **link** to the video call will be available in the topic of the Matrix room.
 You can join the call by opening the link in your web browser or Jitsi Meet app.
   - If you’re using [Element], the video call will be **integrated** into your view of the Matrix room.